 With a diameter of 26″, its high-density dome weighs around 11 pounds, and it is robust enough to support a weight of up to 400 pounds.

-Available in black honeycomb with a gray non-skid and non-marking base, it comes with an owner’s manual, wall charts, a workout DVD, and a foot pump and it has a 2-year warranty.
+It is available in black honeycomb with a gray non-skid and non-marking base.
+Included with your purchase are an owner’s manual, wall charts, a workout DVD, and a foot pump.
+It comes with a 2-year warranty.

 Final Thoughts on the BOSU Balance Trainer

-The BOSU Balance Trainer would be a worthwhile inclusion in any exercise program.
+The BOSU Ball would be a worthwhile inclusion in any exercise program.
 A multi-use fitness tool, it potentially provides lots of variety.
 In doing so, it helps alleviate boredom, which can be the death-knell to working out.

 Whether you want to use it for cardio, to sculpt your arm muscles, leg muscles, back, or core, improve your flexibility, coordination, balance, or all of these, I have no hesitation in recommending the BOSU Balance Trainer, which delivers on all fronts.

-With a Bosu Balance Trainer in your home gym, you will be able to experience the many benefits of the BOSU Ball workout for yourself.
+With a Bosu Ball in your home gym, you will be able to experience the many benefits of the BOSU Ball workout for yourself.